5th Annual California Toy Day

 - More than 20% of TIA’s members are located in the state

-Whether you are a toy company based in California, or you simply have business interests in the state, please join us in Sacramento to share your story with members of the California legislature and other key decision-makers.
+Whether you are a toy company based in California or simply have business interests in the state, please join us in Sacramento to share your story with members of the California legislature and other key decision-makers.

 Fourth Annual California Toy Day Explores Green Chemistry Policies Impacting Toy Industry